 You are prompted to Data Point at Profile Origin.
 The profile grid range is shown dynamically.
+Line weights have been turned on in this image to enhance visibility.

 If the profile coverage is not acceptable, you may give a Reset to stop and adjust the control values.